nprapps/allsongsconsidered-poll/README.md

 What is this?
 -------------

 A repository for cleaning, processing and ranking the form responses of the All Songs Considered End of Year Best Album Poll.
+This code is based off of the work from the [2016 poll blog post](http://blog.apps.npr.org/2016/12/16/all-songs-considered-poll.html#step-3-weight-and-rank-with-an-r-script).

+This codebase is licensed under the MIT open source license.
+See the [LICENSE](https://github.com/nprapps/allsongsconsidered-poll/blob/master/LICENSE) file for the complete license.

 Assumptions
 -----------